Pumpkins aren’t just for Halloween! Discover fun and tasty ways to enjoy pumpkins all year round.

 What you’ll need:

-• 1 pie crust (you can make your own or buy a ready-made shell)
+- 1 pie crust (you can make your own or buy a ready-made pie crust)

-4. In a large bowl, mix together the sugar, salt, spices and pumpkin puree.
+- In a large bowl, mix the sugar, salt, spices and pumpkin puree.

-5. In a bowl, whisk the eggs until fluffy.
+- In a separate bowl, whisk the eggs until fluffy.
 Now fold the eggs into the other mixture.

-6. Once everything is mixed in, pour the mixture into your pie shell and bake for 15 minutes then turn the temperature down to 180 degrees and bake for another 40-50 minutes (or until a knife can be inserted into the centre and removed cleanly).
+- Once everything is mixed in, pour the mixture into your pie crust and bake for 15 minutes then turn the temperature down to 180 degrees and bake for another 40-50 minutes (or until a knife can be inserted into the centre and removed cleanly).

 Note: this dish is lovely on its own or served with a dollop of fresh whipped cream or a scoop of vanilla ice cream.

 Carved too many pumpkins?
 Can't handle any more pumpkin soup this side of Christmas?
-Pop the pumpkin flesh into a freezer bag and save it for a rainy day!
-Because Pumpkins contain such a high percentage of water (90%), they freeze well and retain their flavour.
-Which means you can make soup or pie even when pumpkins are not in season.
+Pop the pumpkin flesh into a freezer bag and save it for a rainy day.
+Because Pumpkins contain such a high percentage of water (90%), they freeze well and retain their flavour so you can make soup or pie even when pumpkins are not in season.

 Compost your Pumpkin

-After Halloween has come and gone, we are left with a slightly baked outer shell!
-If you have a composter, this is easily composted, but it is also something you can bury in the garden.
-The pumpkin will decompose and make the soil in your garden a more hospitable place for any plants you decide to grow next year!
+After Halloween has come and gone, you can bury your pumpkin in your garden.
+The pumpkin will decompose and make the soil in your garden a more hospitable place for any plants you decide to grow next year.